algolia/algoliasearch-netlify/docs/GettingStarted.md

     apiKey: '<YOUR_ALGOLIA_API_KEY>',
     siteId: '<YOUR_NETLIFY_SITE_ID>',
     branch: '<YOUR_TARGET_GIT_BRANCH>',
-    autocomplete: {
-      inputSelector: 'input[type=search]',
-    },
+    selector: 'div#search',
   });
 </script>
 ```

-This code automatically adds a search autocomplete widget on your website on all `<input type="search" />` tags, using your newly created Algolia index.
+This code automatically adds create new input in the specified `selector` with a ready to use autocomplete, using your newly created Algolia index.
 Please refer to the [full documentation](https://github.com/algolia/algoliasearch-netlify/tree/master/frontend) to configure this front-end plugin.

 <img src="/docs/screenshots/frontend.png?raw=true" alt="Autocomplete preview">